Repository Installation Guide

 Running Docker Compose Directly (Alternative to Setup Scripts)

-file manually or if the setup scripts encounter issues, you can still use Docker Compose:
+If you prefer to manage your .env file manually or if the setup scripts encounter issues, you can still use Docker Compose:

 - Create/Configure